 One of the most unique gemstones in the world is the famous Alexandrite.
 Named after Tsar Alexander II of Russia, this gemstone is a more recent discovery, having been first mined in the mid 1800's.
 It is a variety of the mineral chrysoberyl.
 Alexandrites are best known for both their intense color and dramatic color changes when viewed under different types of light.
 This is perhaps one of the main reasons Alexandrites have become such a popular stone worldwide despite their broad history compared to other gemstones.
 Other reasons for the Alexandrite's emerging popularity are their remarkable hardness and rarity compared to other gemstones.

 While all gemstones are rare to differing degrees, the Alexandrite is perhaps one of the rarest gemstones in the world.
-While Alexandrite mines exist in different parts of the world, the defining characteristics of what is considered an Alexandrite makes them difficult to find.
-Chrysoberyl, the mineral species of which Alexandrite belongs to, is already rare enough as it is.
+While Alexandrite mines exist in different parts of the world, the defining characteristics of what is considered an Alexandrite makes it difficult to find.
+Chrysoberyl, the mineral to which Alexandrite belongs, is already rare enough as it is.
 In order to be classified as Alexandrite, the gemstone must display a certain degree of color change; otherwise it is simply known as color-changing chrysoberyl.
 This rarity only adds to the mystique surrounding such a unique gemstone, and certainly makes it a popular choice amongst collectors and those wanting a unique and rare gemstone.

-Quality of an alexandrite is predicated on three important factors: color (and color change), clarity and transparency.
+Quality of an alexandrite depends on three important factors: color (and color change), clarity and transparency.
 Pricing and quality are directly correlated, however origin, weight and treatment also substantially impact the value of an alexandrite, as discussed below.